5 Characteristics of a Successful Leadership Development Strategy & Approach

-It’s time to say goodbye to the one-size-fits-all model.
+It’s time to say goodbye to the one-size-fits-all model to training.

-The executives in our study reported that for successful leadership development, it’s critical to craft blended initiatives that reflect your organization’s individual culture and business needs.
+The executives in our study reported that the most successful leadership development initiatives involve a blended approach that reflects the organization’s unique culture and business needs.

 Respondents define “blended” broadly and think about it from 2 perspectives:

-- Blending modalities, such as face-to-face delivery with online leadership training, gives leaders greater flexibility and choice in how they learn.
+- Blending modalities, such as combining face-to-face, in-person delivery with online leadership training, gives leaders greater flexibility and choice in how they learn.

-- Blending formal programs with informal, bite-sized alternatives, including webinars, workshops, on-demand tools, etc., makes learning easier to accommodate and absorb.
+- Blending formal programs with informal, bite-sized learning, including webinars, on-demand tools, self-paced videos, leadership workshops, mentoring, etc., reinforces learning and makes it easier to accommodate and absorb.

-To help leaders navigate these expanded development choices in a thoughtful and systematic way, organizations are providing guidance on what capabilities will be needed at each point in the typical career continuum.
+To help leaders navigate these expanded development choices in a thoughtful and systematic way, organizations are providing guidance on what capabilities and leadership competencies are most important at each point in the typical career continuum.

 Access Our Webinar!